SamStudio8/assert-changelog/README.md

 ├─ ...
 ```

-You will need to configure `pre-commit-assert-changelog` with:
+You will need to configure `assert-changelog` with:

 * `--version-mod=hoot/version.py`
 * `--backtick-prefixes=hoot`, `--package-dir=hoot`